-In this article we answer a number of key questions relating to Schrems 2, with a specific focus on whistleblowing and WhistleB’s continued commitment to data security.
+In this article we answer a number of key questions relating to Schrems II, with a specific focus on whistleblowing and NAVEX’s continued commitment to data security.

 How is this issue related to whistleblowing?

-What areas of US and EU legislation are relevant?
+What areas of the US and EU legislation are relevant?

 The EU GDPR restricts transfers of personal data outside of the EU to countries which cannot guarantee an adequate protection unless an exception applies or an alternative approved mechanism is adopted.